sindresorhus/guides/readme.md

 # Guides

-> A collection of useful guides.
+> A collection of succinct guides

 ## Collection

 - [Set environment variables](set-environment-variables.md)

+## Contribute

+I'm happy to accept requests in the issue tracker, improvements to the content, and additional guides.

 ## License